Contents

 [Image]

-Xcode compares your app’s launch time metrics with other sources, including metrics from similar apps and historical data from your app.
-If your app has sufficient metrics data available and Xcode determines that the launch time metrics for the current version of your app are greater than the values from other sources, it displays a recommended value for the metric as a dashed line on the histogram in the Xcode Organizer.
+Xcode Organizer compares your app’s metrics against two types of goals: similar-app goals, which are based on metrics from apps with functional and technical similarities to yours, and historical performance goals, which are based on your app’s own historical data.
+If your app has sufficient metrics data available and the metric values for the current version of your app are greater than the goal values, Xcode displays a goal as a dashed line on the histogram in the Xcode Organizer.

 [Image]